thephon22/TNT-UHC-Wiki/gamemodes/regular.md

 1h15m | 250>100 | 5m
 1h25m | 100>50 | 5m

+The border starts at 2000 blocks wide, 1000 blocks around the centre.
+The wall will shrink to 50 blocks wide in a series of stages with announcements being made.
+This will take approximately 1h25m.

 ## Loot Drops

-Please look at [Drops & Sponsorships](/docs/drops) for details about regarding the contents of loot tables.
+Please see [Drops & Sponsorships](/docs/drops) for details about regarding the contents of loot tables.

 Time | Loot
 ---:|---